This Day In History: August 21

 Changing the day will navigate the page to that given day in history.
 You can navigate days by using left and right arrows

-The first known settlers of the Hawaiian Islands were Polynesian voyagers who arrived sometime in the eighth century.
-In the early 18th century, American traders came to Hawaii to exploit the islands’ sandalwood, which was much valued in China at the time.
-In the 1830s, the sugar industry was introduced to Hawaii and by the mid 19th century had become well established.
-American missionaries and planters occupied the islands and brought about massive changes in Hawaiian political, cultural, economic and religious life.
+The first known settlers of the Hawaiian Islands were Polynesian voyagers who arrived sometime in the 8th century.
+In 1778, explorer James Cook became the first documented European to arrive on the islands.
+In the mid 1830s, the first sugar plantation was established on Kauai, and the industry would expand throughout the century.
+Increasingly, missionaries and planters came to occupy the islands and brought about massive changes in Hawaiian political, cultural, economic and religious life.
 In 1840, a constitutional monarchy was established, stripping the Hawaiian monarch of much of his authority.